 Our trip to Mayne Island really was the perfect combination; close enough to the city that you don’t spend all day getting there, far enough that you can see the stars at night; the absence of many, but not all, creature comforts and modern conveniences; and finally, easy access to a town, with restaurants to visit and sights to see.

 There is still so much of this world that I want to see, so many amazing places to visit and people to meet, but once in a while, “getting away” can be accomplished by simply taking some time to explore your own backyard.
 I promise, there are just as many amazing people to meet, experiences to have, and pictures to take, within a two to three-hour radius of your front door.

-Sean is the Design Lead for the Digital Business Unit at TuGo; you can catch him in the winter checking out his province on top of a snow covered mountain with a snowboard under his feet.
+Sean is the Digital Platforms Director at TuGo; you can catch him in the winter checking out his province on top of a snow covered mountain with a snowboard under his feet.